-- The Bypass would encourage more traffic to cross Stockport between the M60 and Manchester Airport/ M56 and from Cheshire and Derbyshire to the motorways.
+- The Bypass would carry an increasing volume of traffic across Stockport between the M60 and Manchester Airport/ M56 and from Cheshire and Derbyshire to the motorways.
 This extra traffic would increase air and noise pollution while offering no benefit to the borough.

-- While some existing through traffic from outside the borough could be deflected from other Stockport roads on to the Bypass, the road space vacated is likely to be filled by other traffic sooner or later unless there is a credible plan to stop this happening.
+- Some existing through traffic from outside the borough would switch to the Bypass, but the local road space vacated is likely to be filled back up with traffic sooner or later – unless a means is found to stop this happening.